marcosatti/psx-rs/README.md

 See BUILD.md for build details.

 ## Targeting
-- OpenGL 4.5 (Video, Windows / Linux, Mesa's llvmpipe software renderer, hardware rendering supported on Linux)
+- OpenGL 4.5 (Video, Windows / Linux)
 - OpenAL 1.1 (Audio, Windows / Linux, openal-soft)
 - libmirage 3.2 (CDROM, Linux)
-- libcdio (CDROM, Windows / Linux)
+- libcdio 2.1 (CDROM, Windows / Linux)

 ## Status
 - Video starting to work, needs implementing / bug fixing.
 - Audio starting to work, needs implementing / bug fixing, but you can make out the BIOS intro reasonably well.
 - CDROM starting to work, needs implementing (reading sectors is working).
 - Input not done at all (Hi-Z always).
+- Able to get to the main menu in Crash Bandicoot!

 ## Running
 The psx-rs binary is the main entry point.